necrommunity/python-replay-parser/README.md

 ## TODO

 1. Make script loop indefinitely to continue to pull in new replay files
+2. Add older replay parsing, since it only parses the Amplified full release correctly
+3. Add in co-op replays, but probably not.
-2. Probably a ton of cleanup at some point
+4. Probably a ton of cleanup at some point

 ## Replay File Information
 For ease of viewing, created a new line for each "\n" present in the replay data.
 Example is a run that ended in 1-3 on Bard